ZhirenXu/OSU_Library_Internal_ID_Scraper/README.md

 	  ProgressBar2

-   If not installed, please type following command in CMD:
+   If not installed, please open CMD, go to the path of id scraper folder, then type following command:

+	  pip install -r dependencies.txt

+   If dependencies.txt doesn't exist or command above has failure, try manually install dependencies by tying following command:

       pip install MechanicalSoup